Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-9/_posts/2017-01-10-draw-simple-shapes.md

 # Draw Simple Shapes

 Drawing simple shapes is the first thing that p5.js allows us to do quickly.
-One example looks like this.
+There are examples in the following tabs.

 <div class="tab">
     <button class="tablinks active" onclick="openTab(event, 'Circle')">Circle</button>